openrails/openrails/Docs/Architecture.md

 # Open Rails Architecture

-This document will describe the overall structure of Open Rails and how we expect different areas of the program to work together.
+This document describes the overall structure of Open Rails and how we expect different areas of the program to work together.

 ## Player application model